ImLecus/quarzum/README.md

 <img src="./quarzum_logo.svg" width="150">
 <br><br>
 This is a compiled, general-purpose programming language.
-The objective of this language is to offer a newer solution to the low-level programming users, generally as an alternative to languages like C or C++.
+The objective of this language is to offer a modern solution to the low-level programming users, generally as an alternative to languages like C or C++.